- Chart

 Leadership and Structure

-Allegheny Technologies Incorporated is led by a senior management team, typically including a Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of various business segments and corporate functions.
-The company operates with a divisional structure aligned with its core business segments, allowing for specialized management and market focus within each area.
-The Board of Directors oversees the strategic direction and governance of the company.
+Allegheny Technologies Incorporated is led by a Board of Directors and an executive management team.
+Key leadership positions include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), and heads of its various business segments.
+The company operates with a divisional structure aligned with its core business areas.

 Top Products and Market Share